rupc/easy-fabric/README.md

 An effort to simplify the deployment management of high-complexity HLF (uses v2.5.6).

+# Motivation
+Due to its permissioned nature, HLF offers high customizability and high controllability.
+However, these features can also make the network really challenging to manage.
+So, this repository presents an effort to simplify the management process of HLF deployments for testing purpose.

 # 디렉토리 구성
 - deployment : docker 컨테이너 yaml 파일 관리
 - channel-artifacts: genesis.block 저장용